-According to fellow kaumātua and Rotorua Lakes Council kaitiaki Māori Monty Morrison said Maxwell's legacy would be his advocacy work.
+Fellow kaumātua and Rotorua Lakes Council kaitiaki Māori Monty Morrison said Maxwell's legacy would be his advocacy work.

 "His 'together is better' approach is something we can all learn to adopt.
 I salute Trevor for the mana he has brought to Te Arawa and Rotorua."